tomgxz/Kraken/REPORT.md

   - The server will require sufficient storage to store the website builder application and the images and files uploaded by the users to the CMS.
   - The server will need a high-speed network connection to handle incoming and outgoing traffic between itself and the users.
 The faster the connection, the better the user's experience will be.

-  In addition to the above hardware requirements, it should be designed with scalability in mind so it can be adjusted if the application size or the number of users increases.
+  In addition to the above hardware requirements, the project will need to be designed with scalability in mind, so it can be adjusted if the application size or the number of users increases.

 #### Software Requirements
   The client will need a JavaScript-compatible web browser and an active internet connection.